jadecobra/python_tdd_exercises/TRUTH_TABLE_02_LOGICAL_CONJUNCTION.md

 - Why does this work?
     - we add a condition for when the value of `p` is equal to `True` and inside that condition we have another for when the value of `q` is equal to `True`
     - if both conditions are met, the `logical_conjunction` function returns True but what does it do when those two conditions are not met?
 - we know by default a function returns `None` so it must be returning `None` for the other cases.
 Does this mean `None` is `False`?
-We know the answer to this from [data structures](./06_DATA_STRUCTURES.md), let's test it as a reminder. add another return statement to the definition of `logical_conjunction`
+We know the answer to this from [data structures](./06_DATA_STRUCTURES.md), let us test it as a reminder. add another return statement to the definition of `logical_conjunction`
     ```python
     def logical_conjunction(p, q):
         if p == True: